unahouExosite/docs/exositeready/gwe/gmq/gateway_message_queuing_gmq.md

 The GMQ server introduces the Vendor-Model-Serial (VMS) data structure as the fundamental unit of any given node's identity, called the VMS Client.
 By making a request to localhost:8090 endpoints with a VMS identity (VENDOR, MODEL, SERIAL), GMQ will automatically:

 1. Attempt to provision the VMS Client with Murano and retrieve its CIK.
-2. Immediately forward all 'write' requests on to Murano.
+2. Immediately forward all "write" requests on to Murano.
-3. If 'write' requests fail due to a lossy internet connection or no/invalid CIK, the request will be queued into the 'record' database    with the timestamp of the request.
-FUTURE: Requests that get a `400` response code from Murano will not be queued into the 'record' db.
+3. If "write" requests fail due to a lossy internet connection or no/invalid CIK, the request will be queued into the "record" database with the timestamp of the request.
+FUTURE: Requests that get a `400` response code from Murano will not be queued into the "record" db.
-4. Immediately queue all 'record' requests into a datastore that uploads a configurable number (`batch_qty`) of requests to Murano according to a configurable frequency (``).
+4. Immediately queue all "record" requests into a datastore that uploads a configurable number (`batch_qty`) of requests to Murano according to a configurable frequency (``).
 See the [Module Documentation](https://gateway-engine.exosite.io/gmq/apidoc/modules.html#) for information on default behavior.

 The VENDOR, MODEL, SERIAL data is an old paradigm from the Exosite One Platform product that has been replaced by the Murano Product ID paradigm.
 In order to use GMQ with a Murano Product, all you have to do is set the VENDOR and MODEL to the Murano Product ID.

 # GMQ Custom Header

 GMQ uses a new custom header to identify a requestor as a VMS Client.
-This new header is
+This new header is:

     X-Exosite-VMS: <VENDOR> <MODEL> <SERIAL>